 Solutions:

-- Tighten all structural fittings and install anti-vibration pads
+- Tighten all parts and add anti-vibration pads.

-- Align pump and motor shafts precisely using dial indicators
+- Line up pump and motor shafts precisely using dial indicators.

 -